-Permit number 2014/0070 PM-RM (the "Médinandi Exploitation License"), which has an area of 75 square kilometers ("km2") was granted on February 13, 2014, and is valid to February 13, 2044, a 30-year term, which is renewable by successive periods of 10 years until the exhaustion of the Mineral Reserves.
-The Médinandi Exploitation License was initially held in the name of Songhoi Resources SARL ("Songhoi").
+Permit number 2014/0070 PM-RM (the "Médinandi Exploitation Licence"), which has an area of 75 square kilometers ("km2") was granted on February 13, 2014, and is valid to February 13, 2044, a 30-year term, which is renewable by successive periods of 10 years until the exhaustion of the Mineral Reserves.
+The Médinandi Exploitation Licence hosts the Fekola Mine and Cardinal zone, which is a conventional open pit owner-operated mine located within 500 m of the Fekola Mine open pit, and includes the Cardinal and FMZ deposits (the "Cardinal Zone").

+The Médinandi Exploitation Licence was initially held in the name of Songhoi Resources SARL ("Songhoi").
 In October 2014, we acquired a 90% interest in Songhoi through the acquisition of Papillon Resources Pty.
 Ltd. ("Papillon"), and in January 2015 we purchased the remaining 10% non-controlling interest in Songhoi held by Mani SARL.
-We hold an additional two exploration licences in the Fekola area.

 Fekola S.A., our Malian exploitation company, was incorporated on March 17, 2016 and merged with Songhoi in December 2016 to become the holder of the Médinandi Exploitation Licence.
-As required under the 2012 Mining Code (Mali) (the "2012 Mining Code"), we were required to contribute a 10% free carried non-dilutable interest in Fekola S.A. to the State of Mali, and the State of Mali also had the option to purchase an additional 10% participating interest in Fekola S.A., which it exercised as described below.
+As required under the 2012 Mining Code, we were required to contribute a 10% free carried non-dilutable interest in Fekola S.A. to the State of Mali, and the State of Mali also had the option to purchase an additional 10% participating interest in Fekola S.A., which it exercised as described below.
 As a result, the State of Mali holds a 20% interest in Fekola S.A., and we hold the remaining 80% interest.